-It is commonly the case that age composition is produced through a two-stage expansion process (Quinn and Deriso 1999), in which length frequency data is expanded to population-at-length in the first stage, and an ALK is used to expand population-at-length to population-at-age in the second stage (Ailloud and Hoenig 2019).
-In the second-stage of this expansion process, the ALK is produced through the use of age-length paired data that are obtained in the age sampling collection, and within the ALK the variability in length-at-age is implicitly accounted for.
+It is commonly the case that age composition is produced through a two-stage expansion process (Quinn and Deriso 1999) in which length frequency data are expanded to population-at-length in the first stage, and an ALK is used to expand population-at-length to population-at-age in the second stage (Ailloud and Hoenig 2019).
+In the second stage of this expansion process, the ALK is produced through the use of age-length paired data that are obtained in the age sampling collection, and within the ALK the variability in length-at-age is implicitly accounted for.
 However, there have been no previous attempts to include this source of variability when considering the ISS that is used to fit the expanded age composition data.
-We find that the magnitude of effect on age composition ISS is species type dependent, in which a larger effect results for species that exhibit larger variability in growth, for example, gadids and flatfish compared to rockfish.
-When implementing growth variability there was a 10-50% decrease in the magnitude of bootstrapped age composition ISS, thus, if not taking this source of uncertainty into account the ISS can be up to 200% too large.
+We find that the magnitude of effect on age composition ISS is species type-dependent, in which a larger effect results for species that exhibit larger variability in growth; for example, gadids and flatfish compared to rockfish.
+When implementing growth variability, there was a 10-50% decrease in the magnitude of bootstrapped age composition ISS; thus, if not taking this source of uncertainty into account the ISS can be up to 200% too large.

 Overall, we find that expanding upon the method introduced by Stewart and Monnahan (2017) by including ageing error and growth variability into estimation of age composition ISS can have large effect in reducing the magnitude of ISS.
 We provide two primary recommendations from this work.
-First, we recommend that stock assessment scientists consider the use of bootstrap methods like this one (which was developed from Stewart and Monnahan 2017) to set and and length composition ISS.
-With modern computing power, for a single species using the package we built (https://github.com/BenWilliams-NOAA/surveyISS) it takes on the matter of a couple of hours to obtain both age and length composition bootstrap ISS for a historical survey time series (longer than 40 years in some cases); for a single year it takes a matter of minutes.
-Second, for all estimates of age composition ISS we recommend implementing ageing error and growth variability to more explicitly and thoroughly take these sources of uncertainty into account in stock assessment models.
-We note that while we used fishery-independent data here as an example, that these sources of uncertainty would also be inherent to fishery-dependent data.
+First, we recommend that stock assessment scientists consider the use of bootstrap methods like this one (which was developed from Stewart and Monnahan 2017) to set and length composition ISS.
+With modern computing power, for a single species using the package that we built (https://github.com/BenWilliams-NOAA/surveyISS), it takes on the matter of a couple of hours to obtain both age and length composition bootstrap ISS for a historical survey time series (longer than 40 years in some cases); for a single year it takes a matter of minutes.
+Second, for all estimates of age composition ISS, we recommend implementing ageing error and growth variability to more explicitly and thoroughly take these sources of uncertainty into account in stock assessment models.
+We note that while we used fishery-independent data here as an example, these sources of uncertainty would also be inherent to fishery-dependent data.

 Acknowledgments